 Do I Need A Prescription To Vape Nicotine In Australia?

 Yes.
-From October 1, 2021, you will no longer be able to purchase nicotine e-cigarettes or nicotine vaping products from overseas websites without a valid doctor’s prescription.
+From October 1, 2021, Australians were no longer able to purchase nicotine e-cigarettes or nicotine vaping products from overseas websites without a valid doctor’s prescription.

-Nicotine is already a Schedule C substance in Australia that requires a prescription, but the authorities did not enforce the law up to now.
+Nicotine was already a Schedule C substance in Australia that required a prescription, but up until this point the authorities had not enforced the law.

-The new tighter regulations include fines of up to $22,200 per imported item, plus 1000 penalty units, which could result in imprisonment for two months if you do not have a prescription issued by an Australian medical professional.
+The new stricter regulations include fines of up $22,200 per import item, plus 1000 penalty points, which could result in prison time for two months without a doctor’s prescription.

 Finding a Doctor To Issue Your Prescription

 In Australia, not every general practitioner is willing to prescribe nicotine to those interested in quitting smoking through vaping.
 However, things are improving with the change in legislation and improved guidance from the Royal Australian College of General Practitioners (RACGP).

 Having said that, it’s a good idea to try your local GP first.
-Alternatively, ATHRA has a list of doctors in each state sympathetic to the benefits of vaping and more likely to issue prescriptions to those in need.
+Alternatively, ATHRA has a list of doctors in each state sympathetic to the benefits of vaping and is more likely to issue prescriptions to those in need.